TeoSean00/Job-Portal-Platform/README.md

 pipenv shell
 ```

-The FastApi server will be running on http://127.0.0.1:8000 – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).
+By default the FastApi server will be running on http://127.0.0.1:8000, while the NextJs frontend will be running on http://127.0.0.1:3000.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Running Unit and Integration Tests

 Run the command below to run all backend unit and integration tests, -v and -s are optional flags to show more details about the tests and to show print statements respectively.
-Ensure 'pipenv shell' is activated before running the command.
+Ensure `pipenv shell` is activated before running the command.
 ```
 pytest . -v -s
 ```